Yellow Lampposts and Czech Fly PaperBy Rick Steves

 It's very tight quarters as the string quartet plays everything from Bach and Smetana to Czech folk favorites and 1930s anti-fascism blues.
 The string bass player grooves like a white Satchmo — his bow sliding in and out between diners.
 My sweater is just in the way.

 I'm eating pork and potatoes in a small-town pub in the Czech Republic — Třeboň.
-It could be just about any small town in Eastern Europe…but definitely not Western Europe.
-What we think of as Eastern Europe (more correctly Central Europe) comes with old-fashioned fly paper and band leaders with big moustaches.
-It's changing fast...catching up to the West.
+It could be just about any small town in formerly Communist Europe…but definitely not Western Europe.
+Countries that spent their post-WWII decades under communism still come with old-fashioned fly paper and band leaders with big moustaches.
+It's changing fast as the Iron Curtain recedes farther into the past.
 But if you visit quickly, you'll catch a world with an endangered patina.

 The band leader plays a 100-year-old black wood flute.
 During a break, I finger its mouthpiece — worn like an ancient marble relic by countless nights of music-making.
 The flautist sports a big bushy mustache just like the Emperor — Franz Josef — who looks down from a yellowed poster above the door to the kitchen.

 Above the quartet is a high window.
 Teenage heads bob into sight — straining and craning on tiptoes to look in.
 Each time a song ends, beers giggle golden on rough wood tables as the roaring crowd claps and cheers for more.
 As the night wears on, there are fewer tourists clicking photos and more locals singing along.
 As the quartet sways together like seaweed in a nostalgic musical tide, it occurs to me that in little towns all over the world, no-name bands are causing strangers to smile...and drink more beer.